Mango Margarita (No Sugar Added)

-A reader favorite recipe is my mango smoothie bowl (so darn good) and I’ve got more mango recipes that I’ll link to below.
+A reader favorite recipe is my Mango Smoothie Bowl (so darn good) and I’ve got more mango recipes that I’ll link to below.
 But today’s mango margarita recipe is prep for a very important holiday this week – Cinco de Mayo!

 Living in SoCal, we really go all out for this holiday.
-Glorious Mexican food is happening all week long, and since I just made my chicken avocado burritos last week, I’ll probably whip up my carne asada tacos this week.
-Or maybe my shrimp tacos.
-Or maybe my grilled fish tacos.
-Tough decisions, I know.
-But either way, they’ll be served up with my best ever guacamole recipe.
+Glorious Mexican food is happening all week long, and since I just made my Carne Asada last week, I’ll probably whip up my Carne Asada Tacos and Carne Asada Fries this week with any leftovers.

 How to Make a Mango Margarita

 To make this mango margarita just score and scoop out the flesh of the mango.
-If you’ve never done this before, you can watch me do it on the video for my white sangria with mango and berries recipe.
+If you’ve never done this before, you can watch me do it on the video for my White Sangria with Mango and Berries recipe.
 After that, juice the oranges and limes and throw it all in a blender with the alcohol.
 Voila.
 Boozy mango margarita mix.

 If you want to get fancy, you can put this in a cocktail shaker with a cup of ice, give it a good shake and then pour into a salt rimmed glass.
 I don’t own a cocktail shaker so I just poured the mango margarita mix on top of a cup full of ice and gave it a good stir.
 Super easy.

 This recipe is meant to be “on the rocks,” meaning, it should be slowly sipped with the ice melting, which dilutes the alcohol a smidge.
 In other words, this mango margarita is quite boozy, so feel free to adjust the level of alcohol.

-- 2 mangoes, peeled and diced
+- 2 large mangoes, peeled and diced

 - 1 cup tequila